The Core-Cusp Problem in Cold Dark Matter Halos and Supernova Feedback: Effects of Oscillation: ANALYTIC MODEL

+Next, we examine the energy interchange between the DM collisionless system and the oscillatory external force on the basis of resonance.
+By averaging the external force per volume $F = -(\rho_{\rm 0} + \rho_{\rm ind}) {\bf \nabla} \Phi_{\rm ex}$ over a wavelength, the term of $\rho_{\rm 0}$ vanishes because of the nature of the trigonometric function:

+Here, the interactions between different Fourier modes (i.e., $m \neq n$) are neglected, and only the self-interaction of the modes (i.e., $m = n$) is considered.
+Spatially averaged force is determined through arithmetic calculations:

 Note that we have thus far confined the argument to a particular group of particles.
-Practically, the system have uncounted groups of particles, and each of them has respective densities and velocities in the equilibrium state.
-In the realistic self-gravitational systems, particles having low energy (i.e. low velocity) are more dominated than particles having high velocity.
-Thus, the change of the kinetic energy density overall the system, $\Delta K$ will be positive, i.e.,
+In actuality, the system consists of uncounted groups of particles and each group has a respective velocity in the equilibrium state.
+The energy transfer rate for the entire system, $\frac{d K}{dt}$, is estimated as

-From Eq. (\ref{Delta_K}), we know the system gains the kinetic energy from the external force substantively, and it will expand.
-In other words, $v_{\rm ind} > 0$ and $\rho_{\rm ind} < 0$ for the whole of the system.

-As an example, we assume Maxwell-Boltzmann distribution for particle velocity and evaluate the change of kinetic energy density overall the system, $\Delta K \propto \int ^\infty _0 dv <\delta K(v)> e^{-v^2} \equiv \int ^\infty _0 dv f(v)$.
-To avoid the singular point of $<\delta K(v)>$ (i.e., $v = \Omega / k$) we change the integration path as shown in Fig.\ref{contour}.
-The value of the integration is conserved through this change.
-The integration can be separated into three parts,

-We can evaluate the second term using the residue theorem, and we find the second term is an imaginary number.
-We ignore it.
-The first and the third are positive and negative, since $\Omega - k v > 0$ and $\Omega - k v < 0$ is satisfied, respectively.
-The absolute value of the third term will be smaller than the first term, because it is damped by Gaussian strongly.
-Thus, $\Delta K$ will be positive, i.e. the system gains kinetic energy from the external force substantively, and it will expand.
-In other words, $v_{\rm ind} > 0$ and $\rho_{\rm ind} < 0$ for the whole of the system.
+where $f(v_{\rm 0})$ is the distribution function (DF) of velocity.
+Assuming isotropic velocity field and applying Equation (\ref{ave_f}), Equation (\ref{dkdt}) becomes

+Here, we have used partial integration, and the first term of the second row is 0 because $f(v_{\rm 0})$ dumps faster than $v_{\rm 0}^2$ for ordinary self-gravity systems (e.g., Maxwell--Boltzmann distribution).
+In the limit of $t \gg T$, where $T \equiv 2 \pi / \Omega$ is the oscillation period, it is nicely approximated by